Blog

 A law firm sends a settlement proposal to opposing counsel.
-The document looks clean — no visible comments, no tracked changes, neatly formatted.
+The document looks clean: no visible comments, no tracked changes, neatly formatted.
 But the opposing lawyer downloads the file, unzips it (because every DOCX file is just a ZIP archive), opens the XML inside, and finds the complete revision history: every draft, every deleted paragraph, every internal comment, and the names of every person who touched the document.
-This isn’t a hypothetical.
-Metadata leaks from legal documents are well-documented and have led to bar disciplinary actions, blown negotiations, and malpractice claims.

-A Microsoft Word document with the .docx extension isn’t a single file — it’s a ZIP archive containing a collection of XML files.
+A Microsoft Word document with the .docx extension isn’t a single file; it’s a ZIP archive containing a collection of XML files.
 You can verify this yourself: rename any .docx file to .zip, extract it, and browse the contents.
 Inside you’ll find the document content, style definitions, relationships, and critically, several metadata files that most users never think about.

 core.xml contains the document’s core properties: creator name, last modified by, creation date, modification date, revision number, and the total editing time in minutes.
 If three people collaborated on a document over two weeks, all of their names and the exact timestamps of their contributions are recorded here.